Touch Typing Basics: A Beginner's Guide

 • Improved Accuracy: With your mind completely focused on the content being typed rather than the physical act of typing itself, you are much more likely to be more accurate.

-A man is typing on his laptop using both of his hands
+Gentleman typing on his laptop using both hands

 Learning to type with both hands, also known as touch typing, has many benefits, from improving typing speed to increased productivity and reduced risk of repetitive strain injuries.
 Touch typing is also a transferable skill.
 It means that you can use it in a variety of different settings and professions; for example, learning touch typing can also help you learn to play musical instruments with keys, such as a piano.

-A man typing with one hand on a laptop
+Man wearing glasses, typing with one hand on a laptop keyboard

 If you are not using the touch typing method, you are using either the hybrid method or the hunt-and-peck method, and maybe you are quite good at it as well.
 But why are you straining your fingers, hands, and wrists and risking permanent damage to your physical health?
 The disadvantages of not typing using both hands are as follows;

-• Reduced Typing Speed: Not using both hands while typing can lead to reduced typing speed.
-And in this modern, fast-paced world, there is no place for unhurried or dilatory typing, as it will make you less valuable as compared to a person who can type fast.
+• Reduced Typing Speed: Not using both hands while typing can slow typing speed.
+In this modern, fast-paced world, slow typing may reduce productivity, as it will make you less valuable compared to a person who can type fast.

 • Increased Errors: In addition to reduced typing speed, not typing using both hands will also increase errors in your work, once again affecting your proficiency and efficiency in performing a task.

-• Impact on Physical Health: Not typing using the touch typing method will cause strain on your hands and wrists which, if not treated properly, can even lead to more serious consequences like Carpel Tunnel Syndrome that may require surgery to be treated properly.
+• Impact on Physical Health: Not typing using the touch typing method will cause strain on your hands and wrists, which, if not treated properly, can even lead to more serious consequences like Carpal Tunnel Syndrome that may require surgery to be treated properly.

 • Limited job opportunities: Imagine you are hiring a web developer, and you have to choose between two, and you give them a task to perform.
 One performs it within an hour with more accuracy and no errors; the other takes 3 hours and also shows errors in the final result.
 Which one will you finalize?
 The one who performed the task accurately in less time.
 Similarly, if you are not able to type fast with more accuracy, why would anyone hire you over a person who types fast and accurately?

-• In-efficient Use of Time: If you are not typing using both of your hands, you are not making the full out of your precious time.
-It is affecting your productivity and will affect not only your professional life but also hinder your ability to perform routine tasks like driving and cooking. typing lessons
+• Inefficient Use of Time: If you are not typing using both of your hands, you are not making the full use of your precious time.
+It is affecting your productivity and will affect not only your professional life but also hinder your ability to perform routine tasks like driving and cooking.

 Learning touch typing may prove to be very hard by yourself; you can always use free typing lessons available at Typing Mentor and work smarter, getting results in a shorter time.
 Keep track of your previous performance stats and set shorter, more achievable goals rather than setting a longer period to master touch-typing.